 Releasing a Tax Lien

-Of course, you can release a tax lien by paying your debt in full, but there are other options for releasing tax liens.
+Of course, you can release a tax lien by paying your liability in full, but there are other options for releasing tax liens.
 The IRS will also release the lien if you set up a payment plan or file an offer in compromise.
 In some cases, you can release a lien by appealing.
-Releasing a lien will also withdrawal the lien from public record, but if you cannot pay your debt amount in full and you would like to limit the impacts of the lien, you can look at other alternatives to withdrawing the tax lien.
+Releasing a lien will also withdrawal the lien from public record, but if you cannot pay your liability amount in full and you would like to limit the impacts of the lien, you can look at other alternatives to withdrawing the tax lien.